tvpsoft/localization-toolkit-ios-android/README.md

 # Localization toolkit  for iOS and Android

-This is the script for export the localization in format needed of iOS and Android.
+This is the script for export the localization using Google Sheet in formats needed of iOS and Android.

 ## Parameters